telerik/maui-docs/controls/conversationalUI/item-template-selector.md

 slug: chat-itemtemplate-selector
 ---

-# .NET MAUI Conversational UI ItemTemplateSelector
+# .NET MAUI Chat ItemTemplateSelector

 `RadChat` control exposes an `ItemTemplateSelector` property which you can use to apply different templates to each chat item depending on a specific condition.